shampy911/best-pineapple/content/pages/index.md

         content: >-
-          I had a very encouraging, supportive and helpful experience with you and your organisation.Right from making application up till Visa approval, you and your organization was very helpful and easily approachable.
+          I had a very encouraging, supportive and helpful experience with you and your organisation.Right from making application up till Visa approval, you and your organisation was very helpful and easily approachable.
 I have even recommended you to my friends and hope that you continue this commendable services of yours.
         author: Gagandeep Singh Bhatti